Caesars Palace Grand Prix: History

 The track was laid out in the parking lot of the Caesars Palace hotel and was set up for a temporary circuit.
 Wide enough for overtaking, it provided ample run-off areas filled with sand and had a surface that was as smooth as glass.
 Its counter-clockwise direction, however, put a tremendous strain on the drivers' necks.
 When Nelson Piquet clinched his first World Championship by finishing fifth in 1981, it took him 15 minutes to recover from heat exhaustion after barely making it to the finish.
-The 1982 race, held in intense heat — another unpleasant feature of this race — was won by Michele Alboreto in a Tyrrell, but that was the end of Formula One racing in Las Vegas, since the races had drawn only tiny crowds and the 1981 race turned out to be a huge loss for the hotel.
+The 1982 race, held in intense heat—another unpleasant feature of this race—was won by Michele Alboreto in a Tyrrell, but that was the end of Formula One racing in Las Vegas, since the races had drawn only tiny crowds (the venue has been described as "an impossibly tight and unedifying circuit that failed to excite drivers or fans") and the 1981 race made a huge loss for the hotel.

-Following the withdrawal of Formula One, the event was assumed by CART for 1983 and 1984.
+Following the withdrawal of Formula One, the event was assumed by the CART Indy car series for 1983 and 1984.
 The circuit was modified with turns 1, 6, and 10 connected in a continuous straight, producing a flat 1.125 mi distorted oval.
 The two races were contested over 178 laps, a distance of 200.25 mi.
 For the 1984 running, the exit of the final corner was widened, increasing lap speeds by around 7 mph from the previous year.
 Following the 1984 race, the circuit disappeared from the calendar, with the location now covered with urban development (namely, the Forum Shops at Caesars and the Mirage).

-Formula One is due to return to Las Vegas in November 2023, with the Las Vegas Grand Prix forming part of the 2023 World Championship.
+The first Las Vegas Formula One race since 1982 was the Las Vegas Grand Prix, running on a 3.853 mi circuit through city streets including Las Vegas Boulevard (the Strip), as part of the 2023 World Championship.

 Winners of the Caesars Palace Grand Prix

-A pink background indicates an event which was not part of the Formula One World Championship.

 Lap records

-The official race lap records at the Caesars Palace Grand Prix are listed as:
+The fastest official race lap records at the Caesars Palace Grand Prix are listed as: